Is UCAT Stressing You Out? Here's How to Use Stress to Your Advantage

 Technique 1: Arousal reappraisal

-Stress is an important evolutionary response to danger and is an automatic tool that takes over in the event of a threat.
-Stress responses help you run faster, see better and think quicker.
-Symptoms of stress include a quickened heartbeat, sweaty palms and butterflies in the stomach – all common feelings before a high-stakes test such as UCAT.
-Most students interpret these physical cues as meaning, ‘I’m nervous’, a message from their bodies that causes them to become even more anxious.
+Stress is an important evolutionary response to danger and automatically kicks in when we sense a threat.
+Stress responses help you run faster, see better and think more quickly.
+Symptoms of stress include a quickened heartbeat, sweaty palms and butterflies in the stomach – all common feelings before a high-stakes test such as the UCAT.
+Most students interpret these physical cues as meaning, 'I'm nervous', a message from their bodies that causes them to become even more anxious.
 Instead, arousal reappraisal is a strategy that helps you take stock of your physical state and deliberately choose to think about it in a different way.
-Reinterpreting ‘I’m so nervous’ as ‘I’m so excited’ or ‘I’m ready for this test’ or ‘I’m prepared for anything’ can allow you to turn your state of physiological arousal to your advantage.
-Use it to get pumped up for UCAT!
+Reinterpreting 'I'm so nervous' as 'I'm so excited' or 'I'm ready for this test' or 'I'm prepared for anything' can allow you to turn your state of physiological arousal to your advantage.
+Use it to get pumped up for the UCAT!

 Technique 2: Gain some perspective

 We often think of stress as something over which we have no control.
-This is reflected in our language – we say, ‘I am stressed’ rather than ‘I feel stressed’.
-When we strongly identify with an emotion such as stress, it can become part of our sense of self.
+This is reflected in our language – we say, 'I am stressed' rather than 'I feel stressed'.
+When we strongly identify with an emotion like stress, it can start to feel like part of who we are.
 It is important to remember, however, that stress is a bodily response to a feeling about how we view our current situation.
 Stress is not always reality.

 Technique 3: Understand why